-During 2013, the Company implemented a DSU plan in respect of the directors of the Corporation.
-The DSU's are currently paid in cash based on the five-day volume weighted average price ("Market Price") of the Company's publicly traded common shares on settlement dates elected by a director between the retirement date and the December 15th of the calendar year subsequent to the year of the director's retirement.
+During 2013, the Company implemented a DSU plan for directors of the Corporation, which was subsequently amended and approved by the Company's shareholders on April 29, 2014.
+Pursuant to the new plan, DSUs can be paid in cash or in awards of common shares either from treasury or from market purchases based on the five-day volume weighted average price ("Market Price") of the Company's publicly traded common shares on settlement dates elected by a director between the retirement date and December 15th of the calendar year subsequent to the year of the director's retirement.
 All grants under the plan are fully vested upon credit to an eligible directors' account.
-The value of the payout is determined by multiplying the number of DSU vested at the payout date by the market price of the Company's shares on the five trading days immediately prior to a settlement date, with settlement in cash.
+The value of the cash payout is determined by multiplying the number of DSUs vested at the payout date by the Market Price of the Company's shares.
+The expense is recorded in the consolidated statement of loss and comprehensive loss in share based payments and credited to equity under contributed surplus since the payment in cash or common shares is at the option of the Company.